grahamwaters/GnomansLand/README.md

 2. clone the repository to edit it locally on your computer: `git clone https://github.com/grahamwaters/GnomansLand.git`
 3. `cd` into the repository folder: `cd GnomansLand`
 4. Create a conda environment named GnomansLand: `conda env create -n GnomansLand --file gnomansland_contributor.yml`
+   1. _note that conda recommends installation of packages after activation of the environment.
+Does this apply when creating from a yml file as well?_
 5. Activate the environment: `conda activate GnomansLand`
    1. You should see `(GnomansLand)` to the left of your terminal prompt now.
 6. If you like using the terminal then you could create your Feature Branch using this command: (`git checkout -b feature/AmazingFeature`)